FernandoM52/FernandoM52/README.md

 - :joystick: Love playing every kind of game.
 - :basketball: Play basketball and compete in some championships in my city.
-- :weight_lifting: Like going to the gym to maintain a healthy lifestyle and clear my mind.
+- :weight_lifting: Like to go to the gym to maintain a healthy lifestyle and clear my mind.
 - :guitar: Practice guitar and I have interested in learning piano.
 - :tv: Like to see series and animes.